JonnyTran/OpenOmics/docs/usage/getting-started.md

                     "lncRNA_transcripts.fa": "gencode.v32.lncRNA_transcripts.fa.gz", # lncRNA sequences
                     "transcripts.fa": "gencode.v32.transcripts.fa.gz" # mRNA sequences
                     },
-    npartitions=0, # if > 1, then use Dask partition the dataframe and leverage out-of-core multiprocessing )
+    blocksize='100MB', # if not null, then use partition the dataframe with Dask to this size and leverage out-of-core multiprocessing
+)
 ```
 To access the attributes constructed from the combination of annotations `long_noncoding_RNAs.gtf` and `